rookylu/invoicing/README.rst

 Users
 -----

-* Proporta employees - authenticate with IMAP server (future with LDAP)
+* Authenticate with IMAP server (future with LDAP)
 * Email address
 * Assigned to a company